lanl/bueno/README.md

 ## Motivation
 Experimental reproducibility is a crucial component of the scientific process.
-Capturing the relevant features that define a sufficiently precise experiment is a difficult task.
+Capturing the relevant features that define a sufficiently precise experiment can be a difficult task.
 This difficulty is mostly due to the diversity and non-trivial interplay among computer platforms, system software, and programs of interest.
 To illustrate this claim, consider the interconnected relationships formed among the components shown in the figure below.
 Here, we define an experiment as the Cartesian product of a given software stack and its configuration.
 The elements shown in the figure below are described as follows:

 <img src="docs/img/system-experiment.png" alt="The high-level makeup of a
 computer system benchmarking experiment."/>